top of page

 Ongoing

-Four years ago I was one of eight activists who set up Friends of the Cam, to protect the exceptionally rare and threatened chalk streams of the Cam and its tributaries.
+Five years ago I was one of seven activists who set up Friends of the Cam, to protect the exceptionally rare and threatened chalk streams of the Cam and its tributaries.
 They are as ecologically diverse as The Amazon, and 85% of the world's chalk streams are in SE England.
 They are threatened by over-abstraction as reckless growth is pursued regardless of environmental consequences, and by pollution through agricultural runoff and equally reckless sewage dumping.
+The latest threat is the creation of a Greater Cambridge Development Corporation designed to impose a tripling of the size of Cambridge, removing planning control and any other decision making from local elected bodies.
+This will be disastrous for the ecology of the region.
 We try to raise awareness through constructive and celebratory events, including talks and an annual celebration of the rights of the river on Midsummer's Eve.

 Gender & Environments Book Series

-The latest in this series has just been submitted and should be out late in 2025: Towards a Feminist Climate Policy Approach in Industrialised States, edited by Susan Buckingham, Martin Hultman, Gunnhildur Lily Magnusdottir and Karen Morrow.
+The latest in this series has just been published: Towards a Feminist Climate Policy Approach in Industrialised States, edited by Susan Buckingham, Martin Hultman, Gunnhildur Lily Magnusdottir and Karen Morrow.
 This follows up the earlier Gender, Intersectionality and Climate Institutions in Industrialised States, edited by Gunnhildur Lily Magnusdottir and Annica Kronsell publioshed in 2021.
+The book was formally launched in March 2026 with a seminar hosted by the University of Westminster and a panel from: UNISON, the National Education Union, Women's Environmental Network, The Green Party and academia.

 Talk